zkpservices/zkpservices/site/docs/zkp.edited.md

 5. **Legal & Compliance**

-The legal sector needs to improve its operational inefficiencies and dated working methods.
+The legal sector needs to improve its operational inefficiencies and dated ways of working.

-It is not uncommon for both parties in a legal dispute to be compelled to reveal irrelevant data.
-Although the standard discovery process allows for confidential information to be redacted, other parties such as the judge may still have access to it, regardless of whether it is shared with the opposing party.h the opposing party or not.
+In many instances, both parties to a case are forced to reveal data unnecessarily.
+Even despite standard Discovery practices providing opportunities for the court to step in and redact what providing parties request their opposition not to see, others still become able to see this data regardless of whether it makes it to the other party in a case.

 Take, for instance, the following scenarios: